huma-engineering/huma-docs/data-collection/clinician-portal/managing-health-data/exporting-patient-data.md

 ### Select patient(s)
 In the edit window you can select the patient that you currently have open, add other patients, or select **All patients**.

-To add another patient, just start typing the patient name or email address and a list of patients will let you select the patient you want to add.
+To add another patient, just start typing the patient name or email address then select the patient you want to add.

 ![Select patients](./assets/ExportData02.png)

 Check the box **Remove identifiable information** if you want to export only the data points and protect the patient identity.
-If you don’t have permission to view identifiable information, this box will be checked by default.
+If you don’t have permission to view identifiable information, this box will be checked by default and will not be editable.

 ![Remove info](./assets/ExportData03.png)